Vehicular Manslaughter Attorneys in Phoenix

 Under Arizona Revised State § 13-1103, a person is guilty if they:

 - Commit second degree murder in a sudden quarrel or in the heat of passion;

 - Knowingly or recklessly cause the death of an unborn child by physically injuring the child’s mother.

-Because a death occurs in a vehicular manslaughter charge, the consequences are far more serious than a DUI accident.
-The accused individual can be charged not only with manslaughter but also with the use of a “deadly weapon or dangerous instrument.”
+Because vehicular manslaughter involves death, the consequences are far more serious than a DUI accident causing injury.
+You can be charged not only with manslaughter but also with the use of a “deadly weapon or dangerous instrument.”
 Arizona courts also look at intent when it comes to vehicular manslaughter.
 If a person knowingly gets behind the wheel while intoxicated, their offense can be considered intentional.

 Factors to Consider in Vehicular Manslaughter